temporal-sa/temporal-money-transfer-java/README.md

 ## Money Transfer Example

-The Money Transfer sample has four separate tasks.
+The Money Transfer sample has four separate Gradle tasks.
-One to host Workflow Executions, another to host Activity Executions, and a Web UI for running transfers and a CLI for doing the same.
+One to host Workflow Executions, another to host Activity Executions, a Web UI for running transfers, and a CLI for doing the same.

 ### Connecting to a Temporal Server